percona/pmm-doc/docs/details/postgresql.md

 # PostgreSQL

-You can use an external PostgreSQL database instance outside the PMM Server container running on other hosts.
+You can use an external PostgreSQL database instance outside the PMM Server container running on the same or other hosts.

 ## Environment variables